-Your twenties are all about setting yourself up for success.
-While life insurance might not be top of mind when you're starting your career, it's actually the perfect time to lock in lower premiums.
-As a young, healthy adult, you'll typically qualify for better rates that you can maintain as you age.
+Your twenties are all about laying the groundwork for your future.
+While life insurance might not seem like a priority when you’re kick-starting your career, it’s actually the best time to lock in lower premiums.
+As a young, healthy adult, you’re likely to qualify for competitive rates that stay with you as you age.

 By the numbers:

-64% of Kiwis aged 30 and below feel confident in choosing an insurance policy
+64% of Kiwis aged 30 and under feel confident choosing an insurance policy.

 The average student loan balance was $25,078 in 2022/23.

-68% of Gen Z and Gen Y reported that financial issues adversely impacted their mental health in 2023
+68% of Gen Z and Gen Y reported financial issues impacting their mental health in 2023.

 Key considerations at this stage:

-The arrival of little ones changes everything – including your life insurance needs.
-With dependents relying on your income, comprehensive coverage becomes crucial.
+The arrival of little ones changes everything, including your life insurance needs.
+With dependants relying on your income, comprehensive coverage becomes crucial.
 Many Kiwi parents in their 30s are juggling mortgage payments with childcare costs, making this life stage particularly important for robust insurance protection.

 By the numbers: